mangospur/mangospur/README.md

 - 👋 Hi, I’m @mangospur
 - 👀 I’m interested in developing my IT, InfoSec, & programming skills.
-- 🌱 I’m currently learning the fundamentals.
+- 🌱 I’m currently learning the fundamentals of IT.
 - 💞️ I’m looking to collaborate once I've got the basics!
 - 📫 How to reach me... here, somewhere.